genboy/Festival/README.md

   **Since v1.0.3-11+**

-  - pass(passage) flag replaces the barrier flag
+  - pass(passage) flag gives the area a barrier for non ops/whitelisted
   - configuration for area messages (taken out of chat)
     - Msgtype: tip or pop (prefer depend on other plugin message display)
     - Msgdisplay: